Mental Health Facilities Lubbock, TX

 Allegiance Behavioral Healthcare - 43.2 miles from Lubbock, TX

 Allegiance Behavioral Healthcare is a mental health facility in Plainview, TX, located at 2601 Dimmitt Road, Suite 400, 79072 zip code area.
 Allegiance Behavioral Healthcare provides telemedicine/telehealth and hospital inpatient treatment.
-Allegiance Behavioral Healthcare provides trauma therapy, couples/family therapy and dialectical behavior therapy to adults and seniors 65 or older.
-Allegiance Behavioral Healthcare also supports people with Alzheimer's or dementia and seniors or older adults.
-Additional services offered by Allegiance Behavioral Healthcare consist of chronic disease/illness management, suicide prevention services and family psychoeducation.
+Allegiance Behavioral Healthcare provides activity therapy, individual psychotherapy and psychotropic medication to seniors 65 or older and adults.
+Allegiance Behavioral Healthcare also supports seniors or older adults and people with Alzheimer's or dementia.
+Additional services offered by Allegiance Behavioral Healthcare consist of illness management and recovery, diet and exercise counseling and education services.

 Learn More